 3) Members may purchase gravesites for their own use and also for others in their immediate family.
 The immediate family is defined as “member(s) plus dependent children under the age of 25 years”.

 4) Members also may purchase single burial plots for extended family members.
-The cost for each of these plots with perpetual care included is currently $2,500.
+The cost for each of these plots is currently $2,500.
 Extended family includes parents, children over the age of 25, spouses of said children, siblings, grandparents, and grandchildren.
 Extended family for this provision does not include cousins, aunts, uncles, or their spouses, or any other family relationship or close friend.

 5) Non-members may purchase a single burial lot.
 The current fee for each lot is $5,000.
 Such purchase can be made before or after the time of death.

 - Members who have purchased a gravesite and thereafter resigned from the Jewish Community of Amherst, Inc. and relocated outside Franklin, Hampshire, or Hampden County may retain their gravesite.
 They shall not be entitled to any refund if they choose not to use the gravesite.

 - Members who resigned from the Jewish Community of Amherst, Inc. and continued to reside in Franklin, Hampshire or Hampden County, and who have been members less than ten years, must either sell their gravesite back to the community at the same price they paid; or if they choose to retain their gravesite, they may do so only by paying the then applicable non-member cost for each plot, minus the amount they have already paid for the gravesite.